galantelab/sandy/v0.19/main.md

 	```bash
 	$ sandy genome -s 1220 my_fasta.fa
 	```
-3. To simulate reads with a ready database registered specific quality profile other than default's one, type, for example:
+3. To simulate reads from a ready registered database with a specific quality profile other than default's one, type, for example:
 	```bash
 	$ sandy genome --quality-profile=hiseq_101 hg19.fa